Did you know, you can offer voluntary benefits to your employees at no direct cost to you?

 As well as potentially being less expensive if purchased through their employer, voluntary employee benefits can usually be deducted via payroll – meaning there’s no need to set up bank drafts or worry about missing premium payments.
 Plus, pre-tax dollars are often used to pay for many voluntary benefits, meaning employees save even more money.
 And with most voluntary benefits paid directly to the employee, they can use the money where they need it the most.

-At Fringe Benefit Analysts, we can help you plan and decide which of these products are best for your employees and help put their minds at ease.
+Fringe Benefit Analysts has locations throughout Utah, to help you plan and decide which of these products are best for your employees and help put their minds at ease.